 How To Use

-Use azuki to make sekihan, a celebratory dish of glutinous rice cooked with azuki beans.
+Use azuki to make sekihan, a celebratory glutinous rice dish cooked with azuki beans.
 The Japanese eat sekihan on the Japanese New Year, the birth of a baby, birthdays, festivals, and weddings.

-For sweet dishes, use azuki beans for anko, sweetened red bean paste.
+Use azuki beans for anko, sweetened red bean paste for sweet dishes.
 It’s dissolved in hot water for Zenzai/Oshiruko, a sweet soup with toasted mochi.
 Or use anko for Wagashi, traditional Japanese confectionery, such as daifuku, manju, taiyaki, and anpan.

 You can cook azuki on the stovetop, slow cooker, or pressure cooker.